Do you need employment law services for your business in Germany?

 However, the employer may not prevent the election of a works council - interference may even have criminal consequences.

 A works council can be elected in any operation (Betrieb) that employs at least five employees over the age of 18, including three employees who are eligible to vote for a works council.
-If there are several operations in a company, a group works council must be set up which is responsible for all matters relating to the company as a whole or at least two operations.

 Once in place, regular works council elections take place every four years.